DUNE-DAQ/daq-kube/docs/Layout.md

 This is where DUNE specific applications, utilities, dashboards, etc should be placed.

 Ideally each subsystem will have a subdirectory that contains its own items.

+#### Operators

+The [kubernetes operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is a useful way to deploy highly complex applications with clear integration points.

+When an operator is maintained by a healthy community it should be strongly considered before using a helm manifest for the application.
+The end of the influxdb operator is a point of worry.

+It should be safe to deploy operators on all clusters even if you do not intend to use its feature set.
+Each operator has a resource cost.

 ### Node-ports